-At the same time social workers can continue efforts to overturn misguided laws that restrict voting.
+At the same time, social workers can continue efforts to overturn misguided laws that restrict voting.
 We can continue to press Congress to restore the Voting Rights Act.
 Social workers have a responsibility to work for a more just society that permits and promotes the self-actualization of everyone.

-Policies, laws and systems that restrict one’s ability to be all that one can be should be the object of intervention on the micro, mezzo, and macro levels.
-While social workers must pay attention to licensing, research, and building reputation as a fully scientific profession, we also have a mandate to pursue social justice.
+Policies, laws, and systems that restrict one’s ability to be all that one can be should be the object of intervention on the micro, mezzo, and macro levels.
+While social workers must pay attention to licensing, research, and building a reputation as a fully scientific profession, we also have a mandate to pursue social justice.

 Richard Nixon galvanized a large swath of voters who he saw as being neglected and appealed to them as the silent majority.
 There is a new silent majority today—voters who have been demoralized by the vast sums of money that are gaming the political system.
 They see the rich getting richer and not much being done to expand opportunity and prosperity for the vast majority of Americans.
 They are turned off by the negative campaigning and believe voting is an exercise in futility.